stgm/scientific-programming-1/info/syllabus.md

 Marleen Rijksen (teacher)
 Martijn Stegeman (editor)

-If you have practical matters that you would like to discuss, always send an e-mail to the staff via <help@mprog.nl>.
+If you have practical matters that you would like to discuss, always send an e-mail to the staff via <scientific@mprog.nl>.
 We will answer within a couple of days, if not hours.

 ## Getting started